sebastibar/conditional-diffusion-breast-MRI/models/README.md

 ### 2. `masked_conditional_unet.py`

-**Note:** This file appears to be functionally identical to `conditional_unet.py` based on the provided code snippet.
+**Note:** This file appears to be functionally similar to `conditional_unet.py` based on the code.
 In a practical implementation, this would be the version designed to accept an *additional input channel* for a tumor segmentation mask.

 **Intended Purpose:** This model would be used for **ROI-mask conditioned** variants (e.g., `PC-ROI_(M)`).
 The input would be a 3-channel tensor: `[noisy_image, pre_contrast_condition, tumor_mask]`, allowing the model to explicitly focus its learning and generation on the anatomically relevant regions.